How To Adjust Video Quality on Netflix

-Note that changing these options on the webpage only affects your computer or your television-based streams; it won’t change your streams on mobile devices.
+Note that changing these options on the webpage only affects your computer or your television-based streams, it won’t change your streams on mobile devices.
 To do that, you’ll have to change the settings on your phone or tablet.
 Likewise, it’s worth noting that these options only affect your profile.
-If you’re looking to save on data for every profile on your account, you’ll have to change this manually, one by one, on each account.
+If you’re looking to save on data for every profile on your account, you’ll have to change this manually, one by one, for each account.

 Upgrading to 4K

 While Netflix supports HD playback on all accounts, you actually can’t stream 4K on the most basic plan offered by Netflix.
 Though almost every Netflix Original is shot and streamed in 4K, and plenty of movies are given the option to stream in 4K as well, you need to upgrade your Netflix account in order to actually stream the higher-resolution files.
 If you’re looking to increase from 1080p to 4K streams, but you signed up for Netflix years and years ago without upgrading your plan, you’ll need to do so in the settings menu.

 - Basic: Allows for standard-def streaming on one display for $8.99 per month.

-- Standard: The most popular plan, which allows for 1080p streaming and two simultaneously streams.
+- Standard: The most popular plan, which allows for 1080p streaming and two simultaneous streams.
 This plan will currently run you $12.99 per month.

 - Premium: Includes support for Ultra-HD, and the ability to stream on four displays simultaneously for $15.99 per month.